 Placental abruption often happens suddenly.
-Left untreated, it endangers both the mother and baby.Next
+Left untreated, it endangers both the mother and the baby.Next

 Placental abruption is most likely to occur in the last trimester of pregnancy, especially in the last few weeks before birth.
 Signs and symptoms of placental abruption include: